 Payment needs to be made via BACS before each session (or alternative payment methods by discussion)

-Standard fee is usually £40 for 50 minute session
+Standard fee is usually £40 for 55 minute session.
+Some concessions may be available.